Welcome! This hub is dedicated to my observances related to video games.

 Here I’ll detail what history I have with the game, what led me to it, and a general sense of what I took away.
 This is one of the more casual portions of my reviews.
 Eventually I will be able to stop comparing games to the 360 version.

 How we as players perceive the world of the game.
 This may regard how character helps highlight details of the world.
 How color evokes an overall mood and how music can heighten the experience.
-There will sometimes be bleed over with mechanics.
+If the Bias Points of Setting and Music were earned, I will expound upon them here.
+There will sometimes be bleed over with Mechanics.

 e.g. – Silent Hill had “alpha fog”, which limited how far you could see.
 As a horror game this reinforced suspense.